USS Blanco County: Invasion of Italy, 1943-1944

-The tank landing ship conducted shakedown and amphibious training in Chesapeake Bay until early April.
+The tank landing ship conducted shakedown and amphibious training in the Chesapeake Bay until early April.
 On 2 April, she sailed for New York.
 There she loaded and took on passengers before sailing in convoy on the 28th for the Mediterranean.

 LST-344 arrived in Arzeu, Algeria on 26 May and began preparations for the Allied invasion of Sicily.
 At the end of the first week in July, the ship staged through Algiers as a unit of Task Force (TF) 81 (Dime Force) on her way to the southeastern coast of Sicily.
 She and her colleagues arrived off Gela around 0100 on the morning of 10 July.
 LST-344, however, did not approach the beach at H-hour, 0245.
 Instead, she remained well offshore until mid-morning.
 During that time, several German Messerschmitt Bf 109 fighter bombers tried unsuccessfully to skip bomb her.
 After she linked up with the causeway at Gela, several shore batteries tried to pepper her but, like the aircraft, scored no direct hits.
 Those bombardments only spattered her with shell fragments wounding two soldiers but causing no major damage to the ship.
 The tank landing ship completed unloading at about 1230, retracted from beach and causeway, and headed seaward.
 She remained about two miles offshore until 12 July when she headed for Bizerte, Tunisia to begin a series of reinforcement shuttles between North Africa and Sicily.
 The ship made five additional beachings at Gela between 12 July and the first week in September.

 On 7 September LST-344 sailed from Bizerte as a unit of TF 85, the Northern Attack Force for the assault at Salerno and arrived off her destination on 9 September.
 She did not beach on the day of the initial assault, but rather remained well off shore parrying sporadic German air attacks.
 On the 10th, however, she moved onto Red Beach and completed unloading in 90 minutes.
 Immediately thereafter, she shaped a course back to Bizerte where she arrived on 12 September.
 Once again, she made five more reinforcement voyages from Bizerte to Salerno and Taranto between mid-September and 19 October.
 After that, she made supply runs between Bizerte, Tripoli, and Algerian ports.